dead-claudia/http-response-bundles/README.md

 While using something like HTTP/2-style streams could allow for stuff like pre-sizing image elements, this simply doesn't require it.

+A stream-based method would complement stuff like [WICG/proposals#216](https://github.com/WICG/proposals/issues/216) well.
+It's just unclear if that's motivating enough to justify the complexity.

 ### Why not [Web Bundles](https://wpack-wg.github.io/bundled-responses/draft-ietf-wpack-bundled-responses.html)?

 1. It's far from simple.
 It requires CBOR parsing.
 This can be parsed extremely quickly and it reuses most of the same parsing logic already present for HTTP/2.